swchen1234/MLDesign/readme.md

 #### How does Pinterest Train Embedding?
 When users search for a specific image, Pinterest uses input pins visual embedding and search for similar pins.
 How do we generate visual embedding?
 Pinterest used image recognition deep learning architecture, e.g., VGG16, ResNet152, Google Net, etc., to fine tune on the Pinterest dataset.
 The learned features will then be used as embedding for Pins.

+### How do we Evaulate the Quality of embedding?

+There are two methods:
+* Apply embedding to downstream tasks and measure their model performance.
+For certain applications, like natural language processing (NLP), we can also visualize embeddings using t-SNE (t-distributed stochastic neighbor embedding), EMAP.
+* Apply clustering (kmeans, k-Nearest Neighbor) on embedding data and see if it forms meaningful clusters.

+### Measuring Similarities

+- Dot Product
+- Cosine
+- Euclidian

+* Dot product tends to favor embeddings with high norm.
+It’s more sensitive to the embeddings norm compared to other methods.
+Because of that it can create some consequences
+Popular content tends to have higher norms, hence ends up dominating the recommendations.